 Include the total gross amount before amounts are withheld.

-- holiday pay or bonuses, and - amounts you paid for unused long service leave, unused holiday pay and other leave-related payments that accrued after 17 August 1993,
+- Amounts you paid for unused long service leave, unused holiday pay and other leave-related payments that accrued after 17 August 1993,

 |Working Holiday Makers||The amount earned by the Working Holiday Maker for the relevant period.|